 The sampling objective is to estimate the total volume of waste in each sub-population to a calculated minimum level of precision, or sampling error percent (S.E. %), at the 95 percent confidence level.
 Generally, calculated sampling errors decrease with increased sub-population size.

-The sampling error and number of plots required for each sub-population are determined from plot Tables 4-2 to 4-5 in this chapter.
+The sampling error and number of plots required for each sub-population are determined from plot Table 4-2 in this chapter.

 4.3 Sampling Method